 The problem of harmful algal blooms affects all 50 states and is widespread because nutrient pollution is difficult to escape.
 According to the US Environmental Protection Agency, more than 40 percent of US streams and rivers had elevated levels of nitrogen or phosphorus; over 35 percent of freshwater lakes surveyed were negatively impacted by nutrient pollution; and greater than two-thirds of US coastal regions and over one-third its estuaries were impaired by nutrient pollution.
 The reason that this pollution is so prevalent is due to its many sources, which include fertilizer runoff from farm fields and runoff or leaks from animal agriculture manure lagoons; wastewater treatment plant releases; faulty septic systems; fertilizer runoff from residential lawns; and manufacturing wastewater discharges.
 As EPA states, while there are many sources of nutrient pollution, agricultural runoff related to animal manure, crop fertilizers and soil erosion make it one of the largest sources.

-Waterkeepers from Coast to Coast
+Waterkeepers are Working from Coast to Coast are Working

 Upper Missouri Waterkeeper